cognitive-catalyst/WA-Testing-Tool/validate_workspace/README.md

 Gather the information needed to connect to your workspace.
 You can run the tool against a local copy of the workspace or can use the remote copy.

 Export the Watson Assistant workspace you wish to validate: https://developer.ibm.com/tutorials/learn-how-to-export-import-a-watson-assistant-workspace/
-Or gather the username/password, URL, and workspace ID.
+Or gather the IAM apikey, URL, and workspace ID.

 *Execution steps*
 You are required to provide: